Prasadg2023/AI-Data-Analyst-Assistant/README.md

 - `app2.py` - main Streamlit application
 - `requirements.txt` - Python dependencies
-- `.gitignore` - files that should not be pushed to GitHub
+- `.gitattributes` - files that should not be pushed to GitHub

 ## Run Locally